ianlewis/dotfiles/bash/README.md

 Resource configuration for different purposes are broken into separate files using their standard names, such as `.bash_aliases` and `.bash_completion`.

-Machine local files can be created by suffixing `.local` to the file name and putting it in your home directory.
+Machine local files can be created by suffixing `.local` to the filename and putting it in your home directory.
 For example, `.bashrc` will load a script called `.bashrc.local` if it exists.
 This goes for other scripts like `.bash_aliases`, `.bash_completion`, etc.